jscarton/go-emoji-calculator/Readme.md

    ;
 ```

-the `/calculator` pacakage implements the Listener interface of ANTLR4 parser and the logic to perform the calculations
+the `/calculator` package implements the Listener interface of ANTLR4 parser and the logic to perform the calculations

 the `/translator` package implements the function to translate expressions containing emojis into regular ascii expressions and numbers into string containing emojis